Albany County, New York: Government and politics

 Albany County was governed by a board of supervisors until 1968.
 The board consisted of the town supervisors of each town in the county, as well as county supervisors elected from the wards of each city in the county.
 In the later years of its existence, the board used a system of weighted voting to comply with recently enacted federal and state proportional representation requirements.
 On January 1, 1976, Albany County government was changed by a new charter establishing a county executive elected at-large, in addition to the 39-seat county legislature.
+In the first election for county executive, Democratic nominee James J. Coyne Jr., who was then serving as county clerk, defeated Liberal nominee Theresa Cooke, county treasurer and a critic of the county and city Democratic machine run by Daniel P. O'Connell, and Republican nominee Almerin C. O'Hara, former state Commissioner of the Office of General Services.
 Each of the 39 legislators are elected from single-member districts.
-As of 2022, the county council has 30 Democrats, 9 Republicans.
+As of 2023, the county legislature has 29 Democrats, 10 Republicans.

-The County Executive is Daniel P. McCoy (D).
-Other officials elected countywide include District Attorney David Soares, Clerk Bruce A. Hidley, and Comptroller Michael F. Conners.
+The County Executive is Daniel P. McCoy.
+Other officials elected countywide include District Attorney Lee Kindlon, Clerk Bruce A. Hidley, Comptroller Susan A. Rizzo, and Sheriff Craig D. Apple.
+All county officials are Democrats.
 Other elected officials with districts in the county include: